renproject/darknode-release/README.md

 5. Update darknode by `darknode update DARKNODE-NAME` or `darknode update --tags DARKNODE-TAG`

 # Skip CI
-If you want to update the README file or push something without triggering the CI Include `skipCI` in your commit message, CI will be ignored with your push.
+CI will only be trigger with commits to master.
+If you want to update the README file or push something without triggering the CI, include `skipCI` in your commit message, CI will be ignored with your push.